 - 7.3 In order to maintain essential services, the employer may require an employee to work on a public holiday when the public holiday falls on a day which, but for it being a public holiday, would otherwise be a working day for the employee. - 7.4 When an employee works on a public holiday which would otherwise be a working day for the employee, they will be paid the rate as set out in clause 4.7 (T1) in addition to the ordinary rate of pay, for each hour worked and in addition to the ordinary rate of pay, for each hour worked and they shall be granted an alternative holiday.
-Such alternative holiday shall be taken and paid as specified in the Holidays Act 2003.

-7.5 Should Christmas Day, Boxing Day, New Year's Day or 2 January fall on a Saturday or Sunday, and an employee is required to work (including being on call and called out) on both the public holiday and the week day to which the observance would otherwise be transferred, the employee will be paid in accordance with clause 7.4 for time worked on the public holiday and then at weekend rates for the time worked on the corresponding weekday.
-Only one alternative holiday will be granted in respect of each public holiday.

-- 7.6 Should Waitangi Day or Anzac Day fall on a Saturday or Sunday, and an employee is required to work (including being on call and called out) on both the public holiday and the week day to which the observance would otherwise be transferred, the employee will be paid in accordance with clause 7.4 for time worked on the public holiday and then at ordinary rates for the time worked on the Monday.
-Only one alternative holiday will be granted in respect of each public holiday. - 7.7 An employee who is on call on a public holiday but is not called in to work, shall be granted an alternative holiday, except where the public holiday falls on a Saturday or Sunday and its observance is transferred to a Monday or Tuesday which the employee is required to work, in which case an alternative holiday shall be granted in respect to the transferred day only and taken and paid as specified in the Holidays Act 2003. - 7.8 Those employees who work a night shift which straddles a public holiday shall be paid at public holiday rates for those hours which occur on the public holiday and the applicable rates for the remainder of the shift.
-One alternative holiday shall apply in respect of each public holiday or part thereof worked.
+Such alternative holiday shall be taken and paid as specified in the Holidays Act 2003. - 7.5 Should Christmas Day, Boxing Day, New Year's Day or 2 January fall on a Saturday or Sunday, and an employee is required to work (including being on call and called out) on both the public holiday and the week day to which the observance would otherwise be transferred, the employee will be paid in accordance with clause 7.4 for time worked on the public holiday and then at weekend rates for the time worked on the corresponding weekday.
+Only one alternative holiday will be granted in respect of each public holiday. - 7.6 Should Waitangi Day or Anzac Day fall on a Saturday or Sunday, and an employee is required to work (including being on call and called out) on both the public holiday and the week day to which the observance would otherwise be transferred, the employee will be paid in accordance with clause 7.4 for time worked on the public holiday and then at ordinary rates for the time worked on the Monday.
+Only one alternative holiday will be granted in respect of each public holiday. - 7.7 An employee who is on call on a public holiday but is not called in to work, shall be Te Whatu Ora PSA Medical Radiation/Imaging Technologists 2024 - 2026 granted an alternative holiday, except where the public holiday falls on a Saturday or Sunday and its observance is transferred to a Monday or Tuesday which the employee is required to work, in which case an alternative holiday shall be granted in respect to the transferred day only and taken and paid as specified in the Holidays Act 2003.